rcrowther/django-streamfield-w/README.md

 As you can see from the declarations, blocks can be declared as classes (with default parameters), or instances (with optional parameter details).

 You may note the lack of a FileBlock/FileUploadBlock.
 This would give embedded images, so is a serious loss.
-However, it difficult to make an uploader block, as Django spreads the functionality across model processing, and there is no model instance or field to work with (StreamField data is a lump of JSON).
+However, it difficult to make an upload block, as Django spreads the functionality across model processing, and there is no model instance or field to work with (StreamField data is a lump of JSON).
 If your images/galleries etc. are tracked in the database, make a custom ModelChoceBlock.
 That's the Wagtail solution.

 Notes on some of the blocks,